scott-leung/ChromiumDevKit-VSCode/README.md

 ## 🙏 Acknowledgments

 Built with love for the Chromium developer community.
 Special thanks to all contributors and users who provided feedback.

+### Open Source Contributions

+This extension integrates and builds upon excellent open source projects:

+- **[vscode-window-color](https://github.com/lennardv2/vscode-window-color)** by [Lennard Fonteijn](https://github.com/lennardv2) - The Window Color & Name module is based on this project.
+We are grateful for the solid foundation it provided for workspace customization features.

 ---